 There are very few other systems out there that allow teachers to give feedback to teachers in a structured way.
 Developing a culture where feedback is accepted, appreciated and the norm in our schools promotes success.Dr.
 Betsy Hargrove, District Superintendent, Arizona

 Based on nationally normed, research-based standards, NIET's Teaching Standards Rubric clearly defines effective teaching and fosters collaboration around a common language and vision that correlates with student achievement.

-The rubric, currently used by eight states, brings a comprehensive focus on four key domains: Instruction, the Learning Environment, Designing and Planning Instruction, and Professionalism.
+The rubric, currently used by nine states, brings a comprehensive focus on four key domains: Instruction, the Learning Environment, Designing and Planning Instruction, and Professionalism.

 Our observation system provides schools with a strong, valid and reliable instrument utilizing multiple observations of every teacher, every year by multiple, trained and certified evaluators.
 All evaluations are followed up with a post-conference session between the observed teacher and the evaluator to discuss areas of strength and refinement with the sole purpose being to help the teacher improve.

 We offer schools the opportunity to use NIET's Teaching Standard Rubric, or we assist them in implementing their own.
 These efforts are supported by:

 - Multiple measures of educator effectiveness.